 A straightforward betting system preferred by many, the D’Alembert system sees players work on the theory that if Bet a wins more than bet B does, then bet B is more likely to win again.
 After every win you’ll decrease your bet by one unit and after every loss you’ll increase your bet.

-These are the 3 most popular systems but there are plenty more for online roulette NZ players to explore as they refine their game play.
+These are the 3 most popular systems but there are plenty more for roulette for real money players to explore as they refine their game play.